JaraLowell/PythonPacket/README.md

-# NodeJSPacket
+# PythonPacket
-NodeJS Ham Radio Packet
+Python Ham Radio Packet with Webserver

+By Jaralowell and MichTronics

-Build in Node JS
+Build in Python v3.10.10

 Right now it sends and recieves, can connect but has still some ways to go; The map data it grabs from the monitor if a station in it's beacon sends it's location.